The Department of Slavic and East European Languages and Cultures welcomes applications from both domestic and international students*.

 Students whose ultimate goal is to attain a PhD should apply to SLAVEES-PHD on the application (link below).
 Prospective students who only hold a B.A. (or equivalent) will have the opportunity to earn an M.A. on the way to the Ph.D.
 For students who enter without an M.A., the expected time to degree (M.A. + Ph.D.) is five or six years.
 For students who enter with an M.A. that was completed with similar curriculum to that offered by our department, the expected time to degree is three or four years.

 Students who intend to complete the terminal Russian for the Professions specialization of the MA should apply to SLAVEES-MA and make sure to include the SLAVEES-MA RFP specialization on the application (link below).
 Please visit the Russian for the Professions specialization page for more details on this program.

 Application deadline for students requesting fellowship consideration and priority department funding: December 31, 2023

 A complete application consists of the following materials submitted by the above deadline:

-A completed Ohio State University Graduate School Admission application form (a web form available here);
+A completed Ohio State University Graduate School Admission application form (Graduate Admission Application Portal);

 Scores for the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB).
 Official TOEFL/MELAB test scores must be sent electronically directly from the testing center (international applicants only);

 A statement of intent in English;